truher/all25/lib/src/main/java/org/team100/lib/targeting/INTERCEPT.md

 A good choice for the initial guesses would be pointing at the target's current location using the looked-up elevation for that location.

+## Computing range and time of flight

+There is some code in `Drag` that describes the forces on a projectile, and some code in `Range` that uses the `Drag` model to precompute the range and TOF for various elevations.

 ## Resources
 Some resources about this problem.